Milk Jug Football Helmet

 Draw the football helmet on the the milk jug as shown above.
 When choosing a milk jug, don’t make the same mistake I did by using a white plastic jug or you will have to paint the inside as well.
 Instead, use a translucent plastic jug so the color on the outside of the helmet will show through to the inside.

 Paint the helmet with acrylic paint and a foam brush.
 It will take 2-3 coats to give it a solid base depending on what color you use.
-I usually spray paint plastic for a flawless finish but since it has been below freezing here in the Washington DC area, I decided to use some acrylic paint instead.
-I learned from experience that paint does not dry well in a cold environment.
-There is a reason why the spray paint cans tell you to paint in 50 degrees or above.
+I usually spray paint plastic for a flawless finish but you can also use some acrylic paint instead.
 Notice that I used a white milk jug so I had to paint the inside as well.

 Paint two strips of white paper in the the accent color and attach them to the top of the helmet with craft glue.
 You may also use a colored piece of lightweight paper.

 To make the face guard, twist two pieces of pipe cleaner together.

 Roll the pipe cleaner onto the duct tape to form a nice wrapped tube.
 Continue to this method until the entire piece is covered making sure to overlap the edges of each additional piece of duct tape.